usererdem/Forkify/README.md

-# Meal App Project
+## Meal App Project

-# Structure
+## Structure

-1. This is a meal app project created using Parcel bundler.
+1. This is a meal app project created using Parcel bundler
-2. In this project, we're using both the Model-View-Controller (MVC) architecture and the publisher-subscriber pattern to create a modular and maintainable application.
+2. In this project, I'm using both the Model-View-Controller (MVC) architecture and the publisher-subscriber pattern to create a modular and maintainable application

 ## Features